cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 ### [PayStub template](Templater/PayStubTemplate/)

 This isn't a big deal but I am including it just to demonstrate the underrated 'tp.prompt()' function.
+It could be improved in many ways.

 # **Shell & cmd scripts**